RaptorBlueNL/discord-bg/README.md

 ‘’I’ve got a jar of dirt!’’
 Jack Sparrow Pirates Of The Caribbean

-‘’You know my methods, Watson’’ – Sherlock Holmes Sherlock Holmes
+‘’You know my methods, Watson’’ – Sherlock Holmes

 ‘’Life is cruel, why should the afterlife be any different…’’ – Davy Jones Pirates Of The Caribbean